 What to Do If You Think You Have Coronavirus

-If you suspect you have coronavirus, the CDC recommends calling your health care professional and not going in for an appointment.
-Seeking medical care can infect others, particularly those at higher risk for developing pneumonia.
-Also, there just isn’t a lot the doctor can do for you.
-At present, there is no treatment for coronavirus.
-Testing is on a case-by-case basis and involves having samples sent to test centers.
+If you suspect you have coronavirus, the CDC recommends calling your health care professional to determine whether you need an appointment.
 The CDC recommends monitoring symptoms and seeking medical care if you experience increasing shortness of breath.

-It’s likely most people will get through coronavirus by home isolation.
+Most people get through coronavirus by home isolation.
 What this means is you stay at home and avoid contact with other people until you’re safe to go out in public again.
 Work with your doctor to determine the length of home stay, but expect to be away from school/work/shopping for two weeks.